fictiondevelopers/fiction-expo-social-auth/readme.md

-# Not working in production, I'm fixing it.
+# Not tested in production yet, will be tested today IA.
 # Fiction Expo Social Auth

 Fiction Expo Social Auth is a social media authentication helper developed by Fiction Developers.
 For more information, visit [fictiondevelopers.com/auth-system](https://fictiondevelopers.com/auth-system).